Core Products

 Capability Assessment

 The capability assessment involves an evaluation of the current capacity of each community in the Region to mitigate the effects of the natural hazards identified in the HIRA.
-Careful examination of local capabilities helps detect existing gaps, shortfalls, or weaknesses within ongoing government activities that could hinder proposed mitigation activities or exacerbate hazard vulnerability.
-The assessment also highlights positive mitigation measures already in place or being implemented at the local and regional levels, which should continue to be supported and enhanced through future mitigation efforts.
+Careful examination of local capabilities helps detect existing gaps, and/or weaknesses within ongoing government activities that could hinder proposed mitigation activities.
+This assessment also highlights local jurisdictions within the Richmond-Crater region that have had numerous successes with mitigation actions that reduce vulnerability from a variety of hazard.

 Mitigation Strategy